FinMasters content is free. When you purchase through referral links on our site, we earn a commission. Advertiser Disclosure

 Active traders trading on any time frame, and particularly those who analyze stocks on multiple timeframes.

-Traders who want to be part of a community and keep tabs on what other traders think about a stock.
+Traders who want to be part of a community.

 Short-term equity traders.